Findings and discussion

 2) Circuitry.
-In many handgun safes, circuitry can be divided between external circuitry (on the outside of the lock box) and internal circuitry (inside the locking mechanism, including the main circuitry board).
+In many handgun safes, circuitry can be divided between external circuitry (on the outside of the safe) and internal circuitry (inside the locking mechanism, including the main circuitry board).
 In the same way that reset buttons and other controls should not be accessible from outside the lock box, critical circuits should not be accessible on the outside of a lock box.
 A “critical circuit” has an item on it that is directly responsible for releasing a door, like a motor or solenoid.
 The presence of a critical circuit on the outside of a lock box removes all security from a device.
-Examples of this vulnerability can be found on the Bulldog Vaults BD1050, BD1060, and BD1070.
+Examples of this vulnerability can be found in early versions of the Bulldog Vaults BD1050, BD1060, and BD1070.

 Wiring inside the housing of locking mechanism needs to be bundled and/or wrapped in ways to prevent wires from being pulled at and drawn to holes in the exterior of the lock box where they can be hijacked.
 Examples of this vulnerability can be found in the Bulldog Vaults BD4010 and BD4020.
 Also, wiring cannot have any more length to it than is necessary to connect a motor or solenoid or reset switch with a circuitry board; any attempt to pull at the wiring should result in torn wires.